 View this post on Instagram

-Another private, non-profit organization in Phoenix is the Heard Museum, which is exclusively focused on Native American art that is created by both Native American artists and tribal communities, as well as artists inspired by the Native American culture.
+Renters passionate about culture should make a beeline for the Heard Museum.
+It’s exclusively focused on Native American art that is created by both Native American artists and tribal communities, as well as artists inspired by the Native American culture.
 The museum is a tribute to the long-standing Native American history and culture, and it ensures the preservation and advancement of its unique traditions and influences.
 You can enjoy multiple galleries in the Heard Museum, as well as a library and shopping and dining options.

 Explore Nature at South Mountain Park & Preserve